-A test of the benchmark model is how well it captures international vertical specialization for Canada.
-The model implies that Canada's international vertical specialization flows, VS, expressed as a share of total merchandise GDP, is 22.5 percent for OQ and 10.5 percent for ROC.
-Table 1 above shows that the data values are 30.7 percent and 11.0 percent, respectively.
-So the model closely matches vertical specialization in ROC, and captures two-thirds of the vertical specialization in OQ.
+A test of the benchmark model is how well it captures international vertical specialization flows for Canada.
+The model implies that Canada's international vertical specialization flows, VS, expressed as a share of total merchandise GDP, is 25.4 percent for OQ and 9.7 percent for ROC.
+Table 5 above shows that the data values are 30.7 percent and 11.0 percent, respectively.
+The model thus does well in explaining each region's vertical specialization.